SeanPlusPlus/micrograd/docs/learning-journey.md

 ---

-*This is a living document - we'll update it as we learn and experiment together.*
+*This is a living document - updated as we learn and experiment.*